pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 # Installation

 The MongoDB website has robust tutorials for installation.
 Be sure to get the Mongo shell and add it to PATH so you can follow along with the below.
-Although the code is provided in a notebook format, the commands in this article and the first 'notebook' will only work through the Mongo shell.
+Although the code is provided in a notebook format, most commands in this article and the first 'notebook' will only work through the Mongo shell.
 This can be opened directly (by clicking on the .exe file), or from the command prompt using <code>mongosh</code>.

 - <a href="https://www.mongodb.com/docs/manual/installation/">MongoDB Installation Tutorials</a>
 - <a href="https://www.mongodb.com/try/download/shell">MongoDB Shell</a>

 Also, regardless of which language or platform you plan on using, be sure to get the MongoDB command line tools, as this will be essential toward actions like reading and writing to file.